 - paleness or skin discoloration due to the lack of oxygen

 Without supplemental oxygen, altitude sickness can lead to dangerous conditions, like high-altitude cerebral edema (HACE) or high-altitude pulmonary edema (HAPE).

-HACE is caused when too much fluid builds up in the lungs, while HAPE can develop due to fluid buildup or swelling in the brain.
+HAPE is caused when too much fluid builds up in the lungs, while HACE can develop due to fluid buildup or swelling in the brain.

 People with COPD should always bring supplemental oxygen with them during long airplane flights and trips to the mountains.
 This can help prevent altitude sickness from developing and keep COPD symptoms from becoming more severe.

 Before you travel, it’s important to meet with your doctor to discuss how your trip may impact your COPD symptoms.
 Your doctor can further explain altitude sickness, how it might affect your breathing, and how you can be better prepared.

 They may tell you to take additional medications or to bring supplemental oxygen with you during your travels.

 If you’re concerned by how your COPD symptoms could become aggravated by high-altitude conditions, ask your doctor to do a high-altitude hypoxia measurement.
 This test will evaluate your breathing at oxygen levels that are simulated to resemble those at higher elevations.

 In general, it’s best for people with COPD to live in cities or towns that are closer to sea level.
 The air becomes thinner at high altitudes, making it more difficult to breathe.
 This is especially true for people with COPD.